StevenBlack/vocab/million-dollar-words.md

 ### perorate
 This word is a mouthful, as is its meaning, which is: to make a lengthy speech, often summarizing everything that's been said before.
-When you try, say PER- UH-RATE.

 ### perquisite